 Not all European legislation regulating energy origin tracking for policy targets refers explicitly to the Guarantee of Origin.
 However, Member States are legally obliged and mandated to ensure that the same renewable energy shall be accounted for only once.
-Attention will be needed in the members states' implementation of European legislation to guarantee this prevention of double counting of the same quantity of renewable energy production.
+Member states implementing the European legislation must pay attention to this to guarantee this prevention of double counting of the same quantity of renewable energy production.

-2.3.1 Guarantees of Origin: instrument for informing consumers
+3.3.1 Guarantees of Origin: instrument for informing consumers

-The requirements for Guarantees of Origin are given in art.19 of the RED, which not only obliges Member States to issue GOs on request of a producer, but also to ensure that the same unit of renewable sources is taken into account only once.
+The requirements for Guarantees of Origin are given in art.
+19 of the RED, which not only obliges Member States to issue GOs on request of a producer, but also to ensure that the same unit of renewable sources is taken into account only once.
 It also requires Member States to publish the Residual Mix on an annual basis and points out in art.
-19.8 that this Residual Mix is for untracked commercial offers and is defined in the RED as the total annual energy mix for a Member State, excluding the share covered by cancelled GOs.
-It requires Member States to ensure that GOs comply with the CEN EN16325 standard for GOs, a standard for electricity GOs of which the revision including the update to gas and hydrogen GOs, is still in draft at the time of drafting this report.
+19 (8) that this Residual Mix is for untracked commercial offers and is defined in the RED as the total annual energy mix for a Member States to ensure that GOs comply with the CEN EN16325 standard for GOs, a standard for electricity GOs of which the revision including the update to gas and hydrogen GOs, is still in draft at the time of writing this report.
+ANNEX II elaborates on the legislation and standardization framework for GOs.